-The offence of identity fraud becomes more and more frequent in modern world and the state devotes a lot of resources in trying to combat it.
+The offense of identity fraud becomes more and more frequent in the modern world and the state devotes a lot of resources in trying to combat it.

 Prior to 2010, section 403 of the Criminal Code which deals with identity fraud was called “Personation with Intent”.
 In January 2010, after amending legislation came into force, this section was renamed “Identity Fraud”, although its contents remained largely unchanged.
 The maximum punishment for identity fraud is 10 years in jail.

 The offense is committed if the accused fraudulently personates another person, living or dead, with one of four intents, namely:

 - with intent to gain advantage for the accused or another person;

 - with intent to obtain any property or an interest in any property;

 - with intent to cause disadvantage to the person being personated or another person; or

 - with intent to avoid arrest or prosecution or to obstruct, pervert or defeat the course of justice.

 According to jurisprudence, “personation” is the act of representing oneself to be someone else.
 The most common examples of personation are handing to the police officer someone else’s driver’s license because your own license is suspended or identifying yourself to the police officer with your brother’s name because you cannot be out of your residence pursuant to your bail conditions.
 This crime, however, can take much more complicated and sinister forms.
 For instance, one fellow obtained birth certificates of persons who died in infancy, created series of false identities in these persons’ names, and used them to obtain credit cards, student loans, etc. Another case involved the personation of several health care workers in order to collect paycheques in their names.
 As the use of computers and the internet becomes more common, so is identity fraud since information technology provides new avenues for this crime.

 But I Like to Call Myself Santa Clause